xiaomi7732/SetupSQLExpressInContainer/Readme.md

    \\wsl.localhost\docker-desktop-data\data\docker\volumes\mssql-data\_data
    ```

+   Putting that into consideration, I prefer the next method of mapping even thought it takes a few more maps than a volume.

-It is also possible to map the directories on manually without using `docker volume`.
+It is also possible to map the directories manually without using `docker volume`.
 There are 3 directories to map, `data`, `log` and `secrets`:

 1. Create a local folder to host the data